How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • the diet should be dominated by foods containing proteins and vitamin C;

-• inhalation with a decoction of chamomile and sage, mint, pine buds, potatoes, but take with caution no more than 3-4 minutes.
+• inhalation with a decoction of chamomile and sage, mint, pine buds, potatoes, but take with caution for no more than 3-4 minutes.

-Treatment of angina in the 2nd trimester
+Treatment of sore throat in the 2nd trimester

 These drugs include Furacilin, Antiangin.